NickMcNeilly/academic-kickstart/content/post/15-10-2019-journal-one.md

 - Representing information in the least amount of space is key
 - Algorithms are expressed in higher language 'code'
 - Humanities are important to give different worldviews on the engineer's domain
+- 19th century colonialism lays the groundwork for telephone lines, which leads to computer lines, which leads to fiber, etc etc